Taming the Long-Tail: Efficient Reasoning RL Training with Adaptive Drafter: Related Work

 \section{Related Work}

 \textbf{RL Systems for LLMs}.
 Several systems aim to optimize the training pipeline of Reinforcement Learning from Human Feedback (RLHF) \cite{InstructGPT}.
-Frameworks like DeepSpeed-Chat~\cite{DeepSpeedChat}, GEAR~\cite{GEAR}, VeRL \cite{HybridFlow}, FlexRLHF~\cite{FlexRLHF} and NeMo-Aligner~\cite{NeMoAligner} provide scalable end-to-end solutions, supporting various alignment algorithms and parallelism techniques.
-Others focus on specific optimizations within the pipeline.
+Frameworks like \cite{DeepSpeedChat, GEAR, HybridFlow, FlexRLHF, NeMoAligner} provide scalable end-to-end solutions, supporting various alignment algorithms and parallelism techniques.
 RLHFuse~\cite{RLHFuse} employs fine-grained scheduling and stage fusion to improve GPU utilization.
 ReaLHF~\cite{ReaLHF} introduces dynamic parameter reallocation to flexibly adapt 3D parallelism strategies across RLHF stages.
 Their optimization efforts primarily target the efficient management of multiple models inherent in the RLHF process.
 However, they neglect a critical performance bottleneck in the rollout phase.
 This oversight renders existing systems inefficient for reasoning RL tasks.
-Our work addresses this gap by concentrating specifically on optimizing the rollout bottleneck, utilizing adaptive drafter which is orthogonal to prior systems.
-Recent efforts \cite{AReal, StreamRL} attempt to alleviate the synchronization constraint in RL by allowing stale responses for model updates.
-While such asynchronous strategies accelerate training, they risk degrading model quality.
+Our work addresses this gap by concentrating specifically on optimizing the rollout bottleneck, utilizing an adaptive drafter that is orthogonal to prior systems.
+Recent efforts \cite{AReaL, StreamRL, zhou2025april} attempt to alleviate the synchronization constraint in RL by allowing stale responses for model updates or terminating rollout prematurely.
+RollPacker \cite{gao2025rollpacker} introduces tail batching; however, even for identical queries, reasoning trajectories can vary substantially in length, limiting its effectiveness.
+While these strategies accelerate training, they risk degrading model quality.
 In contrast, our approach preserves the original RL algorithm, ensuring lossless training performance while achieving significant efficiency gains.